New Student Orientation

 Thinking About a Major

 Your major will be a field of study that you find particularly interesting and intellectually challenging, and that you explore in great depth.
-The College offers 40 majors and gives you until the end of your sophomore year to make your choice.
-If you are thinking about starting in a major, you can begin by checking the Course Guidance or "Pro Tips" for Major Exploration on the Canvas site for a recommended or required introductory course.
+The College offers 40 majors and you have until the end of your sophomore year to make your choice.
+If you are thinking about starting in a major, you can begin by checking the Course Guidance for Major Exploration (also on Canvas site) for a recommended or required introductory course.

 For First-Year Students